cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 ![JB_FS](references/jb_cifar_torchvision_FS.PNG)

 Fortunately, the Docker container for this vignette already has a copy of the CIFAR-10 data stored in your dataroot, so you will not need to spend time obtaining these files if you are using the vignette container.
-All that's left is for you to create a dataset config file that defines this dataset for Juneberry.
+You will however need to create a dataset configuration file that defines this dataset for Juneberry.

 ### Building the Dataset Config